Same-day reservations now available

 All campsites in Minnesota state parks and recreation areas now require a reservation before they may be occupied.
 We strongly recommend you make your reservations before leaving home, because cell phone coverage and wi-fi can be unpredictable at some parks.

-Same-day reservations allow you to still be spontaneous, and there's no reservation fee, whether you're making your same-day reservation from home, from the road, or even from the park.
+For those who prefer to be spontaneous, we offer same-day reservations with no reservation fee, whether you're booking your site from home, from the road, or even from the park.
 Reserve a site online Friday morning and be camping in it that same night!

 Common questions about these changes